-Set in the heart of the Bwindi Impenetrable Forest, the Sanctuary Gorilla Forest Camp is the only accommodation built in the forest and is situated on a steep hillside amongst atmospheric mountain surroundings.
+Set in the heart of Uganda's Bwindi Impenetrable Forest, the Sanctuary Gorilla Forest Camp is the only accommodation built in the forest and is situated on a steep hillside amongst atmospheric mountain surroundings.
 Tents are built into the rainforest, almost becoming a part of the landscape, giving you the feeling of being at one with nature without giving up on modern luxuries such as a queen size bed and ensuite bathrooms.
 Due to its location so deep in the forest, it's not uncommon for gorilla families to enter and wander the camp!

 Gorilla treks as well as birding walks are an excellent way to spend time.
 The area's rich landscapes of rainforest, volcanoes, waterfalls allow for challenging walks with the potential to come across species of all kinds, including a rare breed of forest elephants!

 Our recommendation: Sanctuary Gorilla Forest Camp in Bwindi Impenetrable Forest.

 Rwanda is the ultimate 'off the beaten track' experience guaranteed to bring out the adventurer in you.
 In November 2018, the mountain gorillas were reclassified from Critically Endangered to Endangered.
 That welcome news has not influenced the increasing number of people seeking that once-in-a-lifetime experience to personally encounter the gorillas in Rwanda's Volcanoes National Park.
 Visitors do not have to compromise on luxury for the Gorilla experience with a number of established options including The One and Only, which is due to open in 2019.